barto-official/Audio_Description/README.md

 ----
 **This Repository**

 The main file is subtitle_generator.py which contains the full script to generate SDH subtitles (subtitles for hearing impaired).
 The pipeline takes video and outputs the video with subtitles already embedded.
 Obviously, as intermediate files, subtitles are available as standalone files to grab and go.
 You also need to specify the size of models — tiny, small, medium, large — based on your compute capabilities. (see the model description below).

+<ins>Subtitle generator with name 'testing' is the copy of the original one but without running the last function: appending subtitles to mp4 which is very time-consuming and for benchmarking it does not contribute much because this merging of subtitles with the video is model-agnostic</ins>

 A few things to consider:
 1. Google Colab provides a tested environment when it comes to libraries.
 Local development is not guaranteed to work as expected (especially MAC with M chips)